ICAS Sustainability Panel

 - encouraging ICAS to demonstrate its own commitment to environmental sustainability and corporate social responsibility and to set an appropriate example to its members and the wider business community in these matters;

-Dr George Cobb, Committee Convenor
+Dr George Cobb, Chairman

 Dave joined the ICAS Sustainability Committee in 2013 after winning the first ICAS Sustainability Competition.
 Dave has worked in business and in practice, and now primarily works with a small Member Firm in Herefordshire providing accounting services to local charities.